Gman-Superfly/AKIRA/foundations/PHISICAL_PARALLELS.md

 The de Broglie-like fringes visible in the error map are analogous to the branching leader channels captured in high-speed lightning footage:

 - They trace out the **manifold of plausible continuations** before one path wins.
-- Each fringe represents a local maximum of unexplained probability—places the model "almost" predicted.
+- Each fringe represents a local maximum of unexplained probability, places the model "almost" predicted.
 - When the true trajectory is revealed, one branch "wins" and the others fade, just as unsuccessful leaders extinguish once the main channel forms.

-If we added a sharper, mode-seeking loss (e.g., a GAN discriminator or quantized cross-entropy), we would force earlier breakdown and lose the interference structure—analogous to lowering the dielectric strength so the field short-circuits before it can spread.
+If we added a sharper, mode-seeking loss (e.g., a GAN discriminator or quantized cross-entropy), we would force earlier breakdown and lose the interference structure, analogous to lowering the dielectric strength so the field short-circuits before it can spread.

 ### Summary